You are currently viewing Beyond the Gut: The Probiotic Guide to Mineral Absorption and Total Systemic Health

 Probiotics for digestive issues:

-- Rhamnosus helps in digesting lactose in dairy, builds the immune system, prevents UTIs (urinary tract infections) as well as facilitates weight loss.
+• L. rhamnosus: Helps in digesting lactose in dairy, builds the immune system, prevents UTIs (urinary tract infections), and facilitates weight loss.

 For immune system functions:

-- Bulgaricus is a detoxifying bacteria within your intestinal lining which can also produce its own natural antibiotics.
+• L. bulgaricus: A detoxifying bacterium within your intestinal lining, which can also produce its own natural antibiotics.
+It aids in neutralizing toxins and supporting cellular defense.

-- Lactis can help to prevent diarrhea and fight infections for a faster recovery.
+• B. lactis: Can help to prevent diarrhea and fight infections for a faster recovery.
+It is known for stimulating robust antibody production.

-- Bifidum stops bad bacteria from multiplying, increases immunity, and increases digestion.
+• B. bifidum: Stops bad bacteria from multiplying, increases immunity, and increases digestion.
+It helps regulate cytokine balance, which is crucial for managing inflammation.

-- Gasseri has been shown in a number of clinical trials to reduce abdominal fat, lower cholesterol, and ease painful menstruation.
+• L. gasseri: Has been shown in a number of clinical trials to reduce abdominal fat, lower cholesterol, and ease painful menstruation.
+It works by limiting the uptake of dietary fat and supporting healthy lipid metabolism.

 Probiotics for bowel issues:

-- Acidophilus can boost the treatment of digestive tract pathogens such as the production of lactase to digest dairy, decrease yeast overgrowth, relieve IBS symptoms, and aid in recovering from respiratory infections.
+• L. acidophilus: Can boost the treatment of digestive tract pathogens, such as the production of lactase to digest dairy, decrease yeast overgrowth, relieve IBS symptoms, and aid in recovering from respiratory infections.

-- Casei and L. Plantarum can help with digestive issues related to Crohn’s Disease, ulcers, digestion, and gastrointestinal issues.
-L. Plantarum can also assist with colitis as it aids in preserving critical vitamins, nutrients, and antioxidants.
+• L. casei and L. Plantarum: Can help with digestive issues related to Crohn’s Disease, ulcers, digestion, and gastrointestinal issues.
+They can also assist with colitis as it aids in preserving critical vitamins, nutrients, and antioxidants.

-- A combination of strain & sub-strain diversity of at least 8-12 and types
+• A combination of strain & sub-strain diversity of at least 8-12 types

 My top picks for brands of probiotics: